 When recovering from a surgery, your dog might be averse to water as it still feels nauseated.
 However, you are advised to keep offering water to the dog till it finally accepts to drink.
 Should the dog fail to drink after a period of 24 hours, then you can consider taking him to the vet.

-- Drink any time: This gravity water feeder allows you to keep your pet hydrated at all times of the day or night
+- DRINK ANY TIME: This gravity water station allows you to keep your pet hydrated at all times of the day or night

-- Sturdy construction: The reservoir is made of durable BPA free plastic and locks in place to help prevent knock over and spills
+- STURDY CONSTRUCTION: The reservoir is made of durable plastic and locks in place to help from knock over and spills

 Psychological factors include the fact that your dog had a traumatic experience that it is still struggling to shake off.
 For instance, a dog that was just recently neutered or castrated may not drink properly.
 Worse yet if it associates water with that experience.